millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuideDIPC.md

 $ ./startAgentInstance.sh &
 ```
 # Use OGG with ADWCS
+    Oracle GoldenGate enables the exchange and manipulation of data at the transaction level among multiple, heterogeneous platforms across the enterprise.
+It moves committed transactions with transaction integrity and minimal overhead on your existing infrastructure.
+Its modular architecture gives you the flexibility to extract and replicate selected data records, transactional changes, and changes to DDL (data definition language) across a variety of topologies.
 # Steps
 ### STEP 1:  Configure OGG
 - Connect as opc to your DIPC server via ssh and run the following commands to start ggsci.